Summers

 Student Midwife - Doula - Mother

-I want to give you and your partner techniques to help plan for labor and birth, and increase comfort in labor through, exercise, breathing techniques, acupressure, body positioning, environment, and knowledge.
+I want to give you and your partner real techniques to help plan for labor, birth, and postpartum.
+I want to increase your comfort during pregnancy and in labor through, exercise, breathing techniques, acupressure, body positioning, environment, and knowledge.

-What I cannot do is make decisions for you or your family, but I can help by giving you assistance accessing and finding the most up-to-date information.
+I can help by giving you assistance accessing and finding the most up-to-date information.
 I will listen to you and remind you and your birth team of your preferences.
-I will help support you and your family through the birth experience.
+I will advocate for your preferences and speak with your providers to ensure they know your preferences and will speak up when your care is out of alignment with your values.

 My Background